 What To Do If You’re Driving a Car Without Insurance And Got Caught?

-If you still have to drive without insurance, you are taking on a serious risk that in case of an accident you will be sued personally for any physical or material damage.
-Having insurance on your motor vehicle in Toronto is essential because you would be protected for a minimum of $1,000,000 in case someone gets injured and is not able to sustain the same quality of life as they did prior to an incident.
+- If you still have to drive without insurance, you are taking on a serious risk that in case of an accident you will be sued personally for any physical or material damage.
+Having insurance on your motor vehicle in Toronto is essential because you would be protected for a minimum of $1,000,000 in case someone gets injured and is not able to sustain the same quality of life as they did prior to a car accident.

-Before going to the court, you are advised to prepare proof that your motor vehicle insurance has been restored.
+- Before going to court, you are advised to prepare proof that your motor vehicle insurance has been restored.
 This may help to resolve your case to a reduced fine.

 There are incidents when drivers are not aware they have been operating a vehicle without insurance because it is not their vehicle (their parents’, friends’ or even rented car) or because their insurance was cancelled for non-payment due to a mistake in the bank’s processes.

-Since it is a strict liability offence, at trial, you will have a chance to negotiate and provide reasonable motive why you were forced to driving an uninsured vehicle through no fault of your own, at which point it could render your offence to be innocent.
+Since it is a strict liability offence, at trial, you will have a chance to negotiate and provide a reasonable motive why you were forced to drive an uninsured vehicle through no fault of your own, at which point it could render your offence to be innocent.

 How to Fight Driving Without Insurance in Toronto?

-Step 1: Resort to professional help as soon as possible in order to dramatically improve your chances of getting a victory in court and avoiding huge penalties for driving without insurance.
+Resorting to professional help as soon as possible helps dramatically improve your chances of getting a victory in court and avoiding huge penalties for driving without insurance.

 It’s worth repeating, that the entire process of fighting driving without insurance ticket is rather time-consuming on its own.
 Also, it requires relevant knowledge and experience to obtain the desired positive results in court.
-That’s why it’s generally recommended to work with a professional lawyer hand by hand.
+That’s why it’s generally recommended to work with a professional lawyer hand in hand.
 Otherwise, the eventual outcome can be really frustrating.

 X-COPS is always here to help you.
-Don’t hesitate to contact us if you receive a ticket for driving without insurance and you want your case to be resolved by real professionals as soon as possible!
+Don’t hesitate to contact us if you got caught driving without insurance and you want your case to be resolved by real professionals as soon as possible!